Vatican Museums Tickets & Tours

 Know more about this celebration that only comes around every quarter-century.

-Plan Your Visit to Vatican Museums
+Plan your visit to Vatican Museums

-From Monday to Saturday: 8am to 8pm
+Monday to Saturday: 8am to 8pm

 Last Sunday of the month: 9am to 2pm (last entry at 12:30pm)